Sebane1/FFXIVLooseTextureCompiler/README.md

 Core features:
 - Universal exports with a single overlay texture.
 - Face salvager to help porting Endwalker faces to Dawntrail.
-- Can generate valid eye maps (Diffuse, Normal, Mask) based on any singular picture or make old eye texture Dawntrail compatible.
+- Can generate valid eye maps (Base, Normal, Mask) based on any singular picture or make old eye texture Dawntrail compatible.
 - Near instant visual feedback thanks to using penumbra
 - Drag and drop texture assignment
 - Automatic path generation